 Sara June Keilty

 Assistant Teacher, Young Child Class

-Through walking with a sense of purposeful story, Sara June found her way to Folk Farm with peace, integrity, and remembrance.
-After 7 years of working with children in settings such as a kindergarten classroom, forest summer camp, and holistic family nannying, she started working at a local preschool in Boulder.
+After 7 years of working with children in settings such as a kindergarten classroom, summer camp, and preschool, Sara June found her way to Elk Run with a sense of remembrance.
 She is certified as an Assistant Teacher through the Colorado Office of Early Childhood and studied Early Childhood Development and Psychology at Fairfield University.
-Sara’s draws from her engaged spirit is to teach the mystic and lore of being with the elements.
-She finds herself most authentic while outside of human-made walls and seeks to uplift the inert wisdom of each individual child, drawing from a natural world as well as their curiosities.
-She’s worked on organic gardens, permaculture demonstration sites, and led community art projects in nature.
-Now, bridging the two things important to her service, Sara June’s style of teaching foresters children’s intuition throughout changing phases to suit the developmental needs and connection to Earth.
+Sara draws from her engaged spirit to teach through mysticism and lore of being in the elements.
+She seeks to uplift the inert wisdom of each individual child.
+Her teaching style draws from Earth stewardship principles as well as a sense of wonder.
+She’s worked on organic gardens and permaculture demonstration sites.
+Now, bridging the two parts of her service, Sara June’s teaching foresters children’s intuition throughout changing phases to create a connection to Earth.

 Rachael is an up-cycling artist, locavore chef, social permaculturalist, homesteader, and mountain athlete.
 Growing up in the high desert of Reno, NV, water sanctity, food security, and art for empowerment were at the forefront of her community and family values.
 She cultivates her lifelong mission of fostering a deeper connection to nature and all of its creatures through education, food, and expression.
 Drawing from a diverse collective of knowledge, she seeks to embody and support a framework for humanity to coexist harmoniously and restore our role as stewards of nature.
 She is active in the community as a freelance landscape gardener, Colorado licensed substitute teacher, Boulder Permaculture instructor, and mixed media artist.